microsoft/azserialconsole/Azure-virtual-machine-serial-console.md

 The current Preview is available in **West US Central** Region of Azure.

 ## FAQ
-1. When will Serial Console be made available in other regions
+1. When will Serial Console be made available in other regions?
 * We are working on scaling and stablizing the service.
 In addition we also need to add additional functionality for this service.
 We will keep the community posted on updates on when we can expand to other Azure regions
-2. How can I send feedback
+2. How can I send feedback?
 * Send feedback via azserialhelp@microsoft.com or in the virtual machine category of http://feedback.azure.com
 3. I am not a part of early access preview but I want to participate, how can I?
 * We will be opening access to more subscriptions shortly.